 The structure of the university and the Writing Program's ongoing events and initiatives he Writing Program is a University Academic Program and reports directly to the Provost, through Vice Provost Jennifer Karas.
-It is not under the umbrella of another academic unit or college, and therefore does not report to one of the deans.
+It is not under the umbrella of another academic unit or college.
+Dr. Karas also serves as our "Dean."
 The following describes the organizational structure of the University of Denver.